 Dana joined the Foundation staff in 2010 after serving on the Employee Grant Making Committee for 5 years.
 Dana hails originally from Australia and has lived in the states for 15 years.
 Prior to joining the Foundation, she worked at the Ben & Jerry's Waterbury plant initially as a production worker and then as a Senior Tour Host.
 A love of snowboarding is what brought Dana to Vermont and a love of Vermont is what has kept her here.
 She is the mother of one young daughter.

 Jeff Furman, is famous for having written the first business plan to help Ben & Jerry secure a bank loan.
 Jeff came up with a plan that a New York pizza parlor had used and substituted "cone" for "slice".
 Ben & Jerry's got the loan.
-Jeff was the first member of the company board and continues to serve in that capacity.
+Jeff was the first member of the company board and now serves as an emeritus member.
 He played a key role in helping the company think about innovation in its social mission, such as with PartnerShops, scoop shops operated by non-profits.
 He has served on the Foundation board since its inception in 1985.
 His work with non-profits includes Social Ventures, an Ithaca-based nonprofit concerned with school equity and poverty and The EDGE Funders Alliance (Engaged Donors for Global Equity).

 Liz Bankowski remembers the call inviting her to join the company's board of directors.
 Being a very big fan of the company, she responded, "Yeah!"
 Upon joining the board, she made the observation that while the company staffed the quality and financial parts of its three part mission, that which was deemed by all as the most important, the social mission, was not staffed.
 In typical Ben & Jerry's fashion she was immediately given that job and became one of very few executives focused on corporate social responsibility.
 Liz has been a trustee of the Foundation since 1994.
 In addition to consulting on corporate social responsibility she is on the board of The Windham Foundation and The High Meadows Fund organizations working to support the economic and environmental sustainability of Vermont’s small towns.